PopicLab/insilicoSV/docs/use_cases.md

 Variant sets imported from VCFs may be combined in the same config file with variant sets specifying random variants to simulate.

+Imported variant sets will ignore the parameters `min_intersv_dist`, `allow_hap_overlap` and  `th_proportion_N` to respect the positions specified in the VCF.
+Imported SVs are not allowed to overlap each other on the same haplotype unless a single one of them has `allow_sv_overlap=True` specified in the INFO field.

 ### Example 4a - Marking genome blacklist intervals
 When initializing a new simulation the user can include a blacklist of genome intervals (i.e., intervals that specified variants will avoid) via a VCF or BED file given (or multiple provided